 Geschlecht-zaehlt.de was founded by feminists committed to the goals of the second women’s movement.
 The initiative is supported by an array of women and men from the worlds of politics, science, medicine, education, business, justice and care work.
-The initiative is non-partisan, non-denominational and non-commercial.
+Geschlecht-zaehlt.de is an independent, non-commercial and fact-based initiative.

 The initiative was founded in response to the plans for a “Gender Self-Identification Act” in the Coalition Agreement (p.
 119) of the new German government, which aims to meet the demands of the transgender legal lobby.
 This planned new law is intended to replace the Transsexual Act, under which people are currently allowed to change their legal sex.
 The current act stipulates a procedure with expert opinions and specific measures for this.